haz1sadik/CSC3600-Artificial_Intelligence/README.md

-# CSC3600-Artificial_Intelligence
+# CSC3600 - Artificial Intelligence

 <h3 align="center">A Bachelor's student of Computer Science at University Putra Malaysia(UPM)</h3>

-- 👨‍💻 This repository is for [course CSC3600 Artificial Intelligence](course CSC3600 Artificial Intelligence)
+- 👨‍💻 This repository is for course CSC3600 Artificial Intelligence

 - 📫 How to reach me **223877@student.upm.edu.my**